cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 horizontal and vertical components, whereas the diagonal distance might be computed by applying the Pythagorean theorem. [勾股定理]

+| orthognal
+| Definition: of or involving right angles; at right angles. [正交]
+| Definition: (statistics) of variates statistically independent. [相互独立]
+| Definition: (of an experiment) having variates which can be treated as statistically independent.
+|
 | asymptote
 | asymptotic
 | asymptotically